JokerJohn/DCReg/scripts/README.md

-guven timestamp, get the nearest gt pose from gt trajectory in tum.
+given timestamp, get the nearest gt pose from gt trajectory in tum.